Evidence Exam Fall 2019

 - Federal Rule of Evidence 801(c) reads: “ ‘Hearsay’ means a statement that: (1) the declarant does not make while testifying at the current trial or hearing; and (2) a party offers in evidence to prove the truth of the matter asserted in the statement.”
-When ruling that a statement is not offered to prove the truth of the matter asserted, courts always use one of the six nonhearsay non-truth use categories discussed in class, namely: (1) impeachment, (2) verbal acts (or parts of acts), (3) effect on listener or reader, (4) verbal markers or objects, (5) circumstantial evidence of state or mind, and (6) circumstantial evidence of memory or belief.
-Accordingly, judicial opinions would never instead use phrases such as “offered to provide context” or “offered for the limited purpose of explaining why a government investigation was undertaken” to explain their ruling that a statement is nonhearsay on a non-truth offer rationale under Rule 801(c).
+When ruling that a statement is not offered to prove the truth of the matter asserted, courts often use one of the six nonhearsay non-truth use categories discussed in class, namely: (1) impeachment, (2) verbal acts (or parts of acts), (3) effect on listener or reader, (4) verbal markers or objects, (5) circumstantial evidence of state or mind, and (6) circumstantial evidence of memory or belief.
+But while these common law doctrines survived the adoption of the Federal Rules of Evidence, they do not entirely occupy the field of when a statement is offered for a purpose other than “to prove the truth of the matter asserted in the statement.”
+Accordingly, judicial opinions may instead use phrases such as “offered to provide context” or “offered for the limited purpose of explaining why a government investigation was undertaken” to explain their ruling that a statement is nonhearsay on a non-truth offer rationale under Rule 801(c).

-- During civil commitment proceedings against University of Michigan junior James Hurt, his parents, who are trying to institutionalize her in a psychiatric treatment facility, present testimony that she told several people the previous week: “I am Tebow, Tim Tebow, Heisman Trophy Winner.”
-Given the definition of hearsay of Federal Rule of Evidence 801(a), (b) and (c), this evidence is not hearsay.
+- During civil commitment proceedings against University of Virginia junior Thomas Madison, his parents, who are trying to institutionalize him in a psychiatric treatment facility, present testimony that he told several people the previous week: “I am Tebow, Tim Tebow, Heisman Trophy Winner.”
+Given the definition of hearsay of Federal Rule of Evidence 801(a), (b) and (c), this evidence is hearsay.

 - In a criminal appeal based on an evidentiary question, the court finds that the claimed error was not properly preserved for appeal by the defendant.
 The appellate court also finds that the trial court erred in admitting the now-challenged evidence against the defendant.
-Under the Federal Rules of Evidence, the appellate court does not have the authority to reverse the conviction.
+Under the Federal Rules of Evidence, the appellate court is still given discretion to reverse the conviction.

-- In a civil trial for damages resulting from an automobile collision, the defendant offers the testimony of an eyewitness who will identify the plaintiff, Juan Valdez, as the driver of the car that ran a red light at an intersection and caused the accident that led to this suit.
-The plaintiff objects.
-At the bench, so that the jurors cannot hear what is happening, the court rules that the evidence is relevant to the case and prejudicial for the plaintiff Juan Valdez because it makes it more likely than it would be without that evidence that Valdez’s conduct was the proximate cause of the accident.
-The court cannot exclude this evidence under Rule 403 based on this finding of prejudice.
+- In a criminal trial for first-degree murder, the state offers the testimony of an eyewitness who will identify the defendant, Joseph Jones, as the person that fired ten shots into victim Nancy Smith.
+The defense objects.
+At the bench, so that the jurors cannot hear what is happening, the court rules that the evidence is relevant to the case and prejudicial for the defendant Jones because it makes it more likely than it would be without that evidence that his intentional conduct was the proximate cause of the death.
+The court may admit this evidence under Rule 403.

-- Following the loss in the SEC Championship Game, Georgia fan Bill drowns his sorrows at several Atlanta bars as he walks back to his car after the game.
+- Following the win in the SEC Championship Game, LSU fan George celebrates his team’s victory at several Atlanta bars as he walks back to his car after the game.
 He then meets his pal John in the parking lot and gives him a ride back to their hotel in Buckhead.
-Later that night they are involved in an accident that seriously injures both John and Bill.
-John sues driver Bill to recover damages.
-During the defense case in chief Bill offers, as proof that John assumed the risk of an accident on account of an impaired driver, his testimony that “I told John before he got in the car that I really should not have had those three martinis half an hour ago.”
-Given the definition of hearsay of Rule 801(a), (b) and (c), this evidence is not hearsay.
+Later that night they are involved in an accident that seriously injures both John and George.
+John sues driver George to recover damages.
+During the defense case-in-chief George offers, as proof that John assumed the risk of an accident on account of an impaired driver, his testimony that “I told John before he got in the car that I really should not have had those three martinis half an hour ago.”
+Given the definition of hearsay of Rule 801(a), (b) and (c), this evidence is hearsay.